grahamperrin/proj-laptop/.github/ISSUE_TEMPLATE/roadmap-item.md

 Add information about how you plan to tackle the work, any WIP, standards or technology.

 ## Acceptance Criteria
-- [ ] Describes an aspect of the expected outcome that will be tested against [more info on acceptance criteria](https://www.smartsheet.com/content/user-story-with-acceptance-criteria-examples)
+- [ ] Describes an aspect of the expected outcome that will be tested against.
+[More info on acceptance criteria](https://www.smartsheet.com/content/user-story-with-acceptance-criteria-examples)